Infinite joint species distribution models: Fungal biodiversity application

-The matrix $\bSigma$ captures dependence in co-occurrence, which is of interest in studying species interactions.
-Considering the correlation coefficients different from zero based on $90\%$ credible intervals, the correlation matrix exhibits a sparse structure.
-While it is difficult to interpret the results on the species level due to the large dimensionality, we can obtain interesting conclusions by grouping species that fall in the same branch of the taxonomic tree; for example, species of the same order.
-As illustration, we focus on order pairs exhibiting the highest relative frequency of correlations different from zero.
-Relative frequency refers to the total positive (or negative) correlations between two orders among all possible pairs of these two orders.
+The correlation coefficients $\sigma_{jj'}$ capture the dependence in co-occurrence, which is of interest in studying species interactions.
+We flag species pairs that have 90\% credible intervals for $\sigma_{jj'}$ that do not include zero.
+Although it is difficult to interpret the results on the species level due to the large dimensionality, we can obtain interesting conclusions by grouping species that fall in the same branch of the taxonomic tree; for example, species of the same order.
+As an illustration, we focus on order pairs that exhibit the highest relative frequency of correlations different from zero.
+Relative frequency refers to the total positive (or negative) correlations between two orders among all possible pairs.
 We notice that different orders of lichenized fungi \citep{lucking20172016} exhibit a positive correlation.
-In terms of positive relative frequency, the $33\%$ of (Lecideales, Pertusariales) and (Umbilicariales, Phaeomoniellales), the $25\%$ of (Lecideales, Baeomycetales), and the $23\%$ of (Xylariales, Lecideales) are correlated in occurrence.
-Perhaps, environmental conditions that support one type of lichen are also favorable for other types.
+In terms of positive relative frequency, the $33\%$ of (Lecideales, Pertusariales) and (Umbilicariales, Phaeomoniellales), the $25\%$ of (Lecideales, Baeomycetales) and the $23\%$ of (Xylariales, Lecideales) are correlated in occurrence.
+Perhaps, the environmental conditions that support one type of lichen are also favorable for other types.
 Another important group is mycorrhizal fungi, which are in symbiotic relationships with plant roots.
-We notice a positive correlation ($50\%$ in terms of positive relative frequency) between the Sebacinales and Cantharellales orders of mycorrhizal fungi, likely due to the fact that both orders tend to form relationships with similar plant species such as orchids \citep{qin2020similar} which are widespread in Finland.
+We notice a positive correlation ($50\%$ in terms of positive relative frequency) between the Sebacinales and Cantharellales orders of mycorrhizal fungi, probably due to the fact that both orders tend to form relationships with similar plant species such as orchids \citep{qin2020similar} which are widespread in Finland.

-In biodiversity research, it is important to measure {\em species richness}, corresponding to the number of species in a community \citep{colwell2009biodiversity}.
-A commonly employed methodology for this purpose involves constructing species accumulation curves.
-These curves record the cumulative number of species found in an area as a function of the cumulative sampling effort.
-Initially, the curves exhibit a steep ascent as more samples are collected, but after the initial stages the curves are expected to exhibit a slower growth pattern, indicative of the inclusion of increasingly rare species.
-For a Bayesian nonparametric method that directly specifies a model for the accumulation curve see \cite{zito2023bayesian}.